-Usage of Widevine DRM System by HbbTV applications SHALL be supported by client devices through the Widevine APIs mapping to the OIPF DRM Agent APIs specified in [104].
+Usage of Widevine DRM System by HbbTV applications is supported by client devices through W3C's Encrypted Media Extensions (EME) [113].

 J.6 Adaptive Streaming for Protected Contents

 This section describes usage and extensions for receivers which are compliant with Widevine [83] to enable HTTP Adaptive Streaming of protected content, using media formats and containers specified in the main document.